JoepvanDam/data-agent/test/gpt-3.5-turbo-0125/results.md

     }
 }
 ```
-Model just made up a number.
+Task error as the model just made up a number instead of using the functions as it was instructed.
 Fail.
 I will give it one more attempt, just to see what happens.

 ### Attempt = 3
 #### What is the average value of the AP column?